 Choosing the road to health is within your grasp.
 But knowing the best path to walk or the right roadblocks to avoid are another matter.
-Here are four roadblocks you want to overcome.
+Here are four barriers you want to overcome.
 They are from the Active.Com website.

 Roadblock: You’re not catching enough ZZZs.

-Research has linked sleep loss to obesity and suggests that people who don’t get enough may weigh more.
+Research has linked sleep loss to obesity and suggested that people who don’t get enough may weigh more.
 And a recent study in the American Journal of Clinical Nutrition found that people who get less sleep eat more snacks, especially high-carb ones.

 Without enough sleep, says Heather Gillespie, M.D., a sports-medicine physician at UCLA, your energy levels, immune system, and mood drop — the only thing up (besides you) will be your appetite.
 But that doesn’t mean you should cut out your morning runs to stay in bed.

-Routine is key for weight loss, says Lisa Dorfman, R.D., director of sports nutrition and performance at the University of Miami.
+Routine is vital for weight loss, says Lisa Dorfman, R.D., director of sports nutrition and performance at the University of Miami.
 Consider going to bed an hour earlier or try switching your workouts to later in the day.

 Roadblock: You eat energy-dense foods.